-1 Students must satisfy ONE of the following requirements: a) Complete a 12-year course of education as designated by the Ministry of Education in Japan or abroad prior to enrollment (students who have skipped grades are also eligible). b) Complete 11 years of education abroad, plus a Japanese university pre-sessional course designated by MEXT (Ministry of Education, Culture, Sports, Science and Technology of Japan). c) Earn certification or test results equivalent to a 12-year course of education outside of Japan, and be 18 years of age or older prior to enrollment. d) Complete 11 years of education as designated by the Ministry of Education in the Republic of the Union of Myanmar and earn a high school completion certificate. e) Earn an International Baccalaureate Diploma (IB Full Diploma) from the International Baccalaureate Organization. f) Earn a GCE Advanced Level (GCEA) required for university matriculation in Great Britain and Northern Ireland. i) Complete 12 years of education in an internationally-certified program (WASC, CIS, ACSI).
-2 Advanced Japanese language proficiency (for April admission ONLY) April applicants must pass JLPT level 1 (N1) or demonstrate similar ability in order to understand instructions and participate in school activities such as orientation in Japanese.
+1 Commitment to Okayama University Applicants should have a strong desire to study in the Discovery Program for Global Learners at Okayama University and must be prepared to enroll in the program if they are accepted.
+2 Students must satisfy ONE of the following requirements: a) Complete a 12-year course of education as designated by the Ministry of Education in Japan or abroad prior to enrollment (students who have skipped grades are also eligible). b) Complete 11 years of education abroad, plus a Japanese university pre-sessional course designated by MEXT (Ministry of Education, Culture, Sports, Science and Technology of Japan). c) Earn certification or test results equivalent to a 12-year course of education outside of Japan, and be 18 years of age or older prior to enrollment. d) Complete a curriculum of 11 years or more equivalent to a senior high school education outside of Japan, as designated by MEXT.
+Refer to the webpage for details. e) Earn an International Baccalaureate Diploma (IB Full Diploma) from the International Baccalaureate Organization. f) Earn an Abitur from the Federal Republic of Germany. g) Earn a Baccalaureate from the French Republic. h) Earn a GCE Advanced Level (GCEA) required for university matriculation in Great Britain and Northern Ireland. i) Complete 12 years of education in an internationally-certified program (WASC, CIS, ACSI).
+3 Advanced Japanese language proficiency (for April admission ONLY) April applicants must pass JLPT level 1 (N1) or demonstrate similar ability in order to understand instructions and participate in school activities such as orientation in Japanese.
 Japanese language ability is NOT required for October admission.
-3 Commitment to Okayama University Applicants must have a strong desire to study in the Discovery Program for Global Learners at Okayama University and should be prepared to enroll in the program if they are accepted.
 4 Legal residence status in Japan (for applicants who do not have a Japanese passport or legal long-term residency) Successful applicants must have a valid passport and obtain a suitable visa to study in Japan legally prior to enrollment.
-For information on student visas, see page 19.
+For information on student visas, see page 20.

-For questions regarding admission eligibility requirements, please contact the Discovery Office at admission_discovery@adm.okayama-u.ac.jp.
+For questions regarding admission eligibility requirements, please contact the Discovery Office at $admission_discovery@adm.okayama-u.ac.jp.$